 Eligibility: Books eligible for the Kentucky Literary Award must have been written by a Kentucky author or have a Kentucky-related theme.
 A Kentucky author is defined as a writer meeting one or more of the following qualifications: a native-born Kentuckian; an author living in Kentucky; an author whose permanent home address is Kentucky but who does not at present live in Kentucky.

 The selection committee welcomes suggestions for consideration; however, the committee determines the finalists for the award.
 If you have a suggestion for the Kentucky Literary Award, please contact Kristie Lowry through the contact link on this website.
-For full consideration, nominations for the award must be submitted by January 31, 2013, and the book must be a work of fiction published between January 1, 2012 and December 31, 2013.
+For full consideration, nominations for the award must be submitted by December 1, 2013, and the book must be a work of fiction published between January 1, 2012 and December 31, 2013.
 No self-published, publish-on-demand, non-English, or reprinted book will be considered.
-Textbooks, children’s books, edited collections, and anthologies will not be considered.
+Textbooks, children’s books, edited collections, cookbooks, poetry, and anthologies will not be considered.

 Procedures: The Kentucky Literary Award Selection Committee will review books that meet the criteria for the award and ultimately determine which works will be considered for the award.
 No entry fee is required.
 The Southern Kentucky Book Fest will request review copies of any book that they would like to consider for the award.
 Additional review copies may be needed for finalists.